openebs/website/docs/versioned_docs/version-3.4.x/faqs/cStor.md

 ---

-### What are the prerequisites to run CStor-CSI in rancher based clusters {#prerequisites-for-rancher}
+### What are the prerequisites to run CStor-CSI in rancher-based clusters {#prerequisites-for-rancher}

 For RancherOS,
 If the operating system used is RancherOS, the iSCSI service needs to be enabled.
 Once it is enabled it must be started on each of the worker nodes.